connectivecpp/chops-net-ip/doc/net_ip.md

 - Is Chops Net IP a framework?
   - No. It is a general purpose library.
 There are no specific network protocols required by the library and no wire protocols added by the library.
 It can communicate with any TCP or UDP entity as long as the wire protocols and communication semantics are implemented by the application using the Chops Net IP library.
 - Wny is a queue required for outgoing data?
-  - Applications may send data faster than it can be consumed at the remote end or passed through the local network stack.
+  - Applications may send data faster than it can be consumed at the remote end (or passed through the local network stack).
 Queueing the outgoing data allows timely processing if this situation occurs.
 One design possibility for the library is to push the responsibility of knowing when to send data back to the application, but this requires a non-trivial API interaction between the library and the application.
 - What if the outgoing data queue becomes large?
-  - This is an indication that the remote end is not processing data fast enough or that data is being produced too fast.
+  - This is an indication that the remote end is not processing data fast enough (or that data is being produced too fast).
 The application can query outgoing queue stats to determine if this scenario is occurring.
 - Why not provide a configuration API for a table-driven network application?
   - There are many different formats and types of configurations, including dynamically generated configurations.
 Configuration should be a separate concern from the Chops Net IP library.
+- Is Chops Net IP a complete wrapper over the C++ Networking TS?
+  - No. There are access points that expose Networking TS internals.
+In particular, some socket options are commonly set (or interrogated), and Chops Net IP provides an interface to directly set (or query) these socket options (versus wrapping and exactly duplicating the functionality).

 ## States and Transitions